PepperlFuchs/pf_smartrunner_ros_driver/README.md

-# Pepperl+Fuchs SmartRunner Explorer 3-D Driver
+# Pepperl+Fuchs SmartRunner Explorer Driver

-This is the documentation of a driver for the Pepperl+Fuchs SmartRunner Explorer 3-D.
+This is the documentation of a driver for the Pepperl+Fuchs SmartRunner Explorer.
 The driver has a ROS-Node interface to the Robot Operating System (<http://www.ros.org>).

 ## Sensor information

-The SmartRunner Explorer 3-D generates high-precision 3-D point cloud images in addition to 2-D images.
+The SmartRunner Explorer generates high-precision 3-D point cloud images in addition to 2-D images.
 It is optionally available with stereo vision technology or time-of-flight (ToF) technology.
-As a raw data sensor, the 3-D vision sensor is suitable for a wide variety of applications.
+As a raw data sensor, the vision sensor is suitable for a wide variety of applications.

 Official Website: https://www.pepperl-fuchs.com/global/en/smartrunner_3-d.htm